 ILLUSTRATION: NICK LOWNDES

-To understand the excitement over Bitcoin currency, we need to understand money.
-To understand money, we need to understand communities.
+To understand the excitement over Bitcoin currency, we need to understand the ico software that forms Bitcoin’s guts.
+To understand the ico software, we need to understand money, and in turn to understand money, we need to understand communities.
 An anthropologist might say that communities form when people are indebted to one another.
 If people meet on the street and leave without obligation to one another, they do not form a community.
 Small communities tend to hold everything in common.
 They are completely and mutually indebted.
 Slightly larger communities need other mechanisms to record indebtedness.
 “Brother John, in our community you attend church on Sunday and you missed it.
 We’ve put a small mark against you.”

 If your community is large and your forms of indebtedness more complex, you can trade indebtedness.
 I owe you a chicken.
 You give my indebtedness to someone else to repay one of your debts.
 He or she claims a chicken from me.
 In larger communities this indebtedness can be complex and heterogeneous.
 We can trade indebtedness of chickens for indebtedness of shoes, help with house-building, favours owed, or slights to status.

 Money is a technology that communities use to trade debts across space and time.
 The ultimate backing of money is its ability to extinguish debts in future.
 The depth and distribution of debt obligations are what give money value.

 Money versus currency: If money is a way of trading debt, what is currency?
 Monetary technology typically uses self-referential token systems.
 These tokens of